 The addition of new facilities and activities has transformed Gladsaxe Sports Centre into a multifunctional sports centre with wide user appeal and a stronger connection to the surrounding residential areas.

 Contributors to this solution

 Ministry of Environment

 The Ministry of the Environment is responsible for administrative and research tasks in the areas of environmental protection.
-In Denmark the administration at state level is managed by the Ministry of Environment.
-At the regional and local levels, much of the administrative responsibility has been delegated to the municipalities.
+In Denmark, the administration at the state level is managed by the Ministry of Environment.
+At the regional and local levels, much of the administrative responsibility has been delegated to the municipalities

 Novafos is the water and wastewater company which serves the municipalities of Allerød, Ballerup, Egedal, Frederikssund, Furesø, Gentofte, Gladsaxe, Hørsholm, and Rudersdal.

 Along with private waterworks, Novafos supply clean drinking water for 425,000 consumers.
 We clean the wastewater from all the consumers in the nine municipalities.
 We have